 “Separation is a 20th century paradigm.”
 Nils Bergman

-In recent years there has been a shift in my community to letting babies stay with their mothers, skin-to-skin, for the first hour or so after birth.
+In recent years there has been a shift in my community encouraging babies to stay with their mothers, and skin-to-skin for the first hour or so after birth.
 It has been such a joy to see the benefits of this first hand.

 Bathe the Baby